Ultimate Guide to SaaS Customer Success (2023)

-If you don’t currently have the resources to build a stand-alone team, you can start by prioritizing high-value customers and assign members of existing teams to provide high-touch support to those specific customers.
+Suppose you don’t currently have the resources to build a stand-alone team.
+In that case, you can start by prioritizing high-value customers and assigning members of existing teams to provide high-touch support to those specific customers.

-A playbook acts as a framework for your team and should include guidelines and processes for how you plan to reduce churn, improve retention, and solve customer’s problems.
-Developing a robust customer success playbook allows you to train new hires very quickly, provides a structure for your team, and ensures all customers are getting the level of support they desire.
+A playbook acts as a framework for your team and should include guidelines and processes for how you plan to reduce churn, improve retention, and solve customer problems.
+Developing a robust customer success playbook allows you to train new hires quickly, provides a structure for your team, and ensures all customers get the level of support they desire.

-Your customer success playbook will be unique to your internal goals and customer needs, but a sound playbook will include:
+Your customer success playbook will be unique to your internal goals and customer needs, but a good playbook will include: